heethesh/Computer-Vision-and-Deep-Learning-Setup/README.md

 	sudo apt-get install -y build-essential cmake gfortran git pkg-config

-**NOTE: The following instructions are only for Ubuntu 17.10.
+**NOTE: The following instructions are only for Ubuntu 17 and 18.04.
 Skip to the next section if you have Ubuntu 16.04**

-The defualt *gcc* vesrion on Ubuntu 17.10 is *gcc-7*.
+The defualt *gcc* vesrion on Ubuntu 17 and 18.04 is *gcc-7*.
 However, when we build OpenCV from source with CUDA support, it requires *gcc-5*.

 	sudo apt-get install gcc-5 g++-5